austineamonn/more-crises-mod-civ-vii/README.md

 Author: austineamonn

-Version 1.0.8
+Version 1.1.0

-Adds new crises to the Antiquity and Exploration age.
+Adds 4 new crises to the Antiquity and Exploration age.
 More Crises to come!

 ## Current Mod:

-Adds Famine and Succession Crises to Antiquity and Inflation and Isolationism Crises to Exploration.
-Depending on your build these Crises can be much more punishing than the Base Game ones, so beware.
+Adds the Famine and Succession Crises to Antiquity and the Inflation and Isolationism Crises to Exploration.
+Depending on your build these crises can be much more punishing than the Base Game ones, so beware.
+You can select which crises you want (or don't want) by clicking the Advanced Options button before launching your game.
+All crises (including Base Game crises) start enabled but you can toggle whichever ones you don't want to disabled them.

 ### Famine Crisis - Antiquity

 Crisis policies reduce the food output of your settlements.
 Settlements with negative food will pillage buildings.
 You are given a choice at the first level of the crisis, where you gain policies that hurt towns or hurt cities.

+First Crisis Level:

+Unlock one crisis policy slot.

 Policies - "Send the masses to the Towns"